 Speak with a Florida Personal Injury Attorney Today

 The reality is that the sooner you initiate an investigation into a possible personal injury claim, the sooner a defendant’s obligation to preserve potentially relevant evidence begins.
 That is why it is crucial to consult with a qualified West Palm Beach personal injury lawyer following a serious accident.
-Contact the Leifer Law Firm today to schedule a free consultation.
+Contact Leifer & Ramirez today to schedule a free consultation.